sphinx-doc/sphinx/doc/ext/autosummary.rst

 If the ``-o`` option is not given, the script will place the output files in the directories specified in the ``:toctree:`` options.

+For more information, refer to the :doc:`sphinx-autogen documentation
+</man/sphinx-autogen>`

 Generating stub pages automatically
 -----------------------------------